CMI Level 7: Your Essential Guide

 Certificate – 200

 Top-up fee (£)

 Diploma – 100

 Your CMI centre will ask for information about your background, your management experience and why you want to gain your chosen qualification, so you should really think over these questions before you embark on the application process.

 Once you’ve been accepted by the centre, you’ll then be ready to get down to business and start your journey towards Level 7 CMI accreditation!

-You can also explore our CMI level 7 course for free by creating your free Astranti account.
-Click below to find out more about our courses or create your free Astranti account.
+You can explore our CMI level 7 course for free by creating your free Astranti account.
+Click below to learn more about our courses or create your free Astranti account.

 I hope you’ve found this CMI guide useful – but if you’ve got any further questions, leave a message and I’d be happy to help!